AffectAnalysisGroup/AFARtoolbox/README.md

 # Update :exclamation:
 ### <span style="color:blue">AFAR is still functional, however, we recommend using our :new: , faster and dependency-free GUI version-[PyAFAR](https://affectanalysisgroup.github.io/PyAFAR/).

-Thank you for using AFARtoolbox, we hope to hear from you about your experience with [PyAFAR](https://affectanalysisgroup.github.io/PyAFAR/).</span>
+Thank you for using AFARtoolbox, we hope to hear about your experience with [PyAFAR](https://affectanalysisgroup.github.io/PyAFAR/).</span>

 # Automated Facial Affect Recognition (AFAR)